 Standards development is guided, largely, by the progression of documents used to define and articulate the Standard.
 Formal documents consist of the Charter, a set of Requirements, Working Drafts, Candidate Standards and, ultimately, the Standard, itself.
-Publication of these formal PWG standards-track documents requires Last Call and/or Formal Approval (vote) by the membership of the PWG as described in Section 7.
+Due to their highly influential nature, informative documentation of Best Practice is also treated as a formal document.
+Publication of these formal PWG standards-track documents requires Last Call and/or Formal Approval (vote) by the membership of the PWG as described in Section 8.
 The standards process may be augmented by a set of informal technical briefs and proposals reading on the standard.
 While helpful and encouraged, these are not treated as formal documents and do not require formal approval.
 Standards-track publications and the criteria for exit are defined below.
-Because the synchronization of Standard version, standard document maturity, document naming, support file namespace and file path names can be quite complex, Table 2 provides an example of how these items are orchestrated throughout the standards process.
+Because the synchronization of Standard version, standard document maturity, document naming, support file namespace and file path names can be quite complex, Table 3 provides an example of how these items are orchestrated throughout the standards process.